christopher5106/christopher5106.github.io/_posts/2015-12-06-openoffice-libreoffice-automate-your-office-tasks-with-python-macros.markdown

 ![LibreOffice Python Macro Directory]({{ site.url }}/libreoffice_python_macro_script.png)

 after having opened a text document.

+In case there are multiple methods, all of them will be exported, but we can also specify which one to export with the following statement at the end of the file :

+{% highlight python %}
+g_exportedScripts = capitalisePython,
+{% endhighlight %}

 For distribution of code, [OXT format](http://wiki.openoffice.org/wiki/Documentation/DevGuide/Extensions/Extensions) acts as containers of code that will be installed by the Extension Manager or with the command line `/Applications/LibreOffice.app/Contents/MacOS/unopkg`.